Xilinx/Vitis_Libraries/ultrasound/docs/src/features/details_L1.rst

 													output_stream<accfloat>* p_out_cascade);

 This kernel is used to compute the final result.
-It multiply the results of apodization and the interpolation and pass the result to follow-up kfun_mult_cascade.
+It multiplies the results of apodization and the interpolation and pass the result to follow-up kfun_mult_cascade.

 - **Template params**:
 	- `T`: type of the operation;